-- Deferred pensions include revaluation up to the valuation date, and do not include EPB pensions. - Deferred pensions and pensions in payment include the pension increase in the April immediately following the respective valuation dates. - Dependant pensions and number of dependants include children, however average age is in respect of adult depandants only. - Average ages are weighted by accrued pension at the respective valuation dates.
+- Deferred pensions include revaluation up to the valuation date, and do not include EPB pensions. - Deferred pensions and pensions in payment include the pension increase in the April immediately following the respective valuation dates. - Dependant pensions and number of dependants include children, however average age is in respect of adult dependants only. - Average ages are weighted by accrued pension (or annual pay, for active members), at the respective valuation dates.